 Degree candidates who are registered full time may audit one or two courses in any division of the University without charge.
-Application is made at the Office of Student Financial and Information Services, 208 Philosophy, during the change-of-program period in each term.
-Applications may not be filed before or after the change-of-program period.

-Applications require (a) the certification of the registrar that the student is eligible to audit, and (b) the approval of the dean of the school in which the courses are offered.
-For approval to audit graduate courses, consult the Graduate School of Arts and Sciences Division in the Office of Student Financial and Information Services.
+Applications require the approval of the dean of the school in which the courses are offered.
 For obvious reasons, elementary language courses, laboratory courses, studio courses, applied music courses, and seminars are not open to auditors.
 Other courses may be closed because of space limitations.
 In no case will an audited course appear on the student's record, nor is it possible to turn an audited course into a credit course by paying the fee after the fact.
 Courses previously taken for credit may not be audited.